Astro3207/UnderTheSea/README.md

 # UnderTheSea
 11,037 Loop

 Only mys and moxie support rn, will work on muscle after finalizing pathing.

 Moxie is obviously the best and you just take the L for the muscle and mysticality guild quests.

-I'm definitely missing some, but here's stuff off the top of my head Critical items/skills
+I'm definitely missing some, but here's stuff off the top of my head:

+Critical items/skills

 - Steely eyed squint
 - Transcendent olfaction
 - VIP louge key + stocked lounge (3 free kills plus a bunch of buffs)